wagtail/wagtail-localize/docs/tutorial/2-configure-wagtail-localize.md

 # 2. Configure Wagtail Localize

-In this section, you will enable internationalisation and configure Wagtail Localize in the site you created earlier.
+In this section, you will enable Wagtail's internationalisation and install Wagtail Localize into the site that you created earlier.

 ## Settings